jpakkane/boot2gui/readme.md

 The application is run as root.

-The application is implemented in PyGTK 3.0.
+The application is implemented in Python 3 and GTK+ 3.
 If you want some other framework, you need to change the dependency list and the application's install command.